rogeliozarate/r3t-firstapp/readme.md

 - Ruby, ruby 1.9.3p327 (2012-11-10 revision 37606) [x86_64-darwin12.2.0]
 - RVM, rvm 1.17.0

-I decided to install Rails using *bundler*
+-I decided to install Rails using *bundler*.-
+Not a good idea, set up is tangled this way.
+Installed Rails with

+     $sudo gem install rails

 - After running
     rails new first_app

 RVM ask to use the rail's RVM or mine.
 I kept mine.

-- I had to install 'sqlite2-ruby' gem, specific for OS X.
+- No need to install sqlite-ruby, already in sqlite3 gem.

 - Github asking for username and password every push [fixed with](http://stackoverflow.com/questions/7773181/git-keeps-prompting-me-for-password):

 >1.
 Open .git/config